Ariful-178/Ariful-178/README.md

 👉  🔭 I’m currently learning **SQA**

-👉  🌱 I’m currently learning **Automation Testing **
+👉  🌱 I’m currently learning **Automation Testing**

-👉  👨‍💻 All of my projects are available at <a href="https://portfolio178.netlify.app" > MY PORTFOLIO </a>
+👉  👨‍💻 All of my projects are available at <a href="https://portfolio178.netlify.app">MY PORTFOLIO</a>

 👉  💬 Ask me about **SQA**